mdn/webextensions-examples/dnr-redirect-url/README.md

 - redirect requests to another website.
 - redirect requests to a page packaged in the extension and listed in `web_accessible_resources`.
 - redirect requests and transform the URL with the `transform` and `queryTransform` options.
-- redirect a URL matching a regular expression in `regexFilter` and generate a redirect target in `regexSubstitution`.
+- redirect a URL matching a regular expression in `regexFilter` to `regexSubstitution`.
 - use "priority" to specify the rule to action when multiple rule conditions are matched to a request.
 - specify the "declarativeNetRequestWithHostAccess" permission in the manifest.json, which does not trigger a permission warning.
-(Compared to the"declarativeNetRequest" permission, which has the same effect but displays the "Block content on any page" permission warning.)
+(Compared to the "declarativeNetRequest" permission, which has the same effect but displays the "Block content on any page" permission warning.)

 ## Comparison with Manifest Version 2